nschan/syri_gggenomes/README.md

-I was looking for a way to plot syri-output, similar to what [`plotsr`](https://github.com/schneebergerlab/plotsr/) does, but with easier customization and in R. I could not find anything, so I wrote something.
+I was looking for a way to plot syri-output, similar to what [`plotsr`](https://github.com/schneebergerlab/plotsr/) does, but with easier costumization and in R. I could not find anything, so I wrote something.
+The files included here in data for demonstration are the plotsr example files.

 This requires ‘tidyverse’ (only `dplyr` and `vroom`) and [`gggenomes`](https://github.com/thackl/gggenomes).
 This repo also comes